-I heard the soft clicks of shoes along the concrete and my body stilled, listening out to see if someone would introduce himself or herself.
+I heard the soft clicks of high heels on the concrete and my body stilled, listening out to see if she would introduce herself.

 My anger continued to climb higher and higher to the point my clenched fists turned white and shook slightly.
 I clenched my jaw as my nails dug deeper into my skin decreasing my anger lightly since the pain was distracting me.

-One month Sophia, that’s 30 days, what’s 30 days against the last almost 18 years you’ve already spent with them already.
+One month Sophia, that's thirty days, what's thirty days against the last almost eighteen years you've already spent with them already.

-“I love you, sweetheart”.
+"I love you, sweetheart".
 He said kissing my cheek and I grimaced on the inside.
-30 days, Sophia, 30 days.
+Thirty days, Sophia, thirty days.
 I thought, reminding myself.

 "Let's go have a family breakfast together before you have to go to your college lectures".
 Mother said and I groaned inwardly.

-“Sounds great”.
-I said, lying through my teeth.
-30 days, I thought
+"Sounds great".
+I said smiling, lying through my teeth.

-“Bye”.
-I said and jumped out of my father’s car and he drove off.
+"Goodbye, father".
+I said and jumped out of my father's car and he drove off.
 I walked towards the building where my first lecture was being held and stopped quickly at the coffee cart on the way there.
-I ordered a caramel cappuccino and chocolate chip muffin.
-I was starving, I barely ate the breakfast mother made for me because I felt so sick to my stomach with their lovey-dovey act that I saw right through.

 I was snapped out of my thoughts by someone touching my arm and I looked up seeing Caleb with his usual megawatt smile.